murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Integrated the "About Me" page into the video tab for better accessibility ➕ Added the "About Me" page link to the main navigation for improved visibility

+R1D6
+Day 6 of #100DaysOfCode 🚀

+Today I

+➕ Implemented a chat component using GPT Chat to enhance user interaction ➕ Created the src/services directory to manage service calls efficiently ➕ Made a request to my own API hosted on Render for seamless data integration